taylormike/ihnil/README.md

 For use on Python code modules.
 I hate nested "if" loops.
 They're ugly, they're slow, they've got to go.
 While there are *some* instances where they are necessary, let's see if we
-can get ride of all of the useless ones.
+can get rid of all of the useless ones.

 ## Usage